matewilk/t3-trpc-newrelic/docs/lwj-demo.md

 ### Alerting

 New Relic Alerts allows you to set up alerts for your application and infrastructure data on virtually any metric you can imagine.
 You can set up an alert to notify you when a metric crosses a threshold you define.

+We'll go through the steps described in the [New Relic Alerts documentation](https://docs.newrelic.com/docs/alerts-applied-intelligence/new-relic-alerts/get-started/your-first-nrql-condition/).
+Just the basics, without diving into the details like fine tuning advanced signals.